 “Jon’s great understanding and enthusiasm for music translated into a clear communication of the musical motifs and made it very accessible to the children.
 Each workshop ended on a really positive note with the children feeling proud of making their own musical journey…”

 Kelly Reynolds, Community & Education Manager, Southend Theatres

 With his background as a conductor and performer, Jonathan is able to bring alive the rehearsal process, hosting discussions on a visit to an open rehearsal and giving insights into the process of building a great performance.

 Jonathan is often called on to give informed interviews of high profile musicians, enabling the audience to access how the artist thinks.
 Interviewees have included composer John Adams, artists such as Steven Isserlis, Milos, Chloe Hanslip and conductors Vladimir Ashkenazy, Vassily Petrenko and Dennis Russell Davies.
 See Media page for examples.

-Musical podcasts are such a popular and accessible way of enhancing the appreciation of music and can be used in many different ways for promoting events and building audience loyalty.
+Online resources are such a popular and accessible way of enhancing the appreciation of music and can be used in many different ways for promoting events and building audience loyalty.
 Jonathan is able to capture the essence of a programme or bring out the best in an interviewee, enhancing the appreciation of the music on many levels.
 See Media page for examples.